 7 Mother’s Day Scams in 2020 and Top 5 Gift Ideas

-When you look for Mother's Day ideas or research where to buy flowers online, make sure you don't fall for the latest scams.
+When you look for Mother’s Day ideas or research where to buy flowers online, make sure you don’t fall for the latest scams.
 The situation is especially more dangerous now, since this year we have a different kind of celebration, due to the COVID-19 pandemic.
-It is more restrictive in 2020, with a lot of online activities and purchases, leading to many more scams to avoid – especially the autofill phishing trap, the Coronavirus Mask or the Air Purifier Sale Scam.
-But let's dive in.
+It is more restrictive now, with a lot of online activities and purchases, leading to many more scams to avoid – especially the autofill phishing trap, the Coronavirus Mask or the Air Purifier Sale Scam.
+But let’s dive in.

 As Mother’s Day is the third most significant spending day of the year – after Christmas and Thanksgiving – scammers can’t wait to showcase their creativity while preying on people’s naivety.
 Below there are seven scams that are circulating these days, as well as a Top 5 Mother’s Day gift ideas that you can trust (you’d love this back & neck massage chair):